rich-iannone/splitr/README.md

                       path_wd = "C:\\hysplit4\\working\\")
 ```

 Once the presets have been created, they can be read using the `dispersion_preset_list` function by specifying the type of present (using the read argument) and providing the path of the working directory.
-For the 'species' presets:
+For the `species` presets:

 ```R
 dispersion_preset_list(read = 'species',